Nicole-devs/P1-Project/README.md

 # Sports

-This is Sports Web App
+This is a sports-based Web App

 > In this app, you can get the various English Premier League teams and their details.